Saint Peter: Accounts

 At the beginning of the Last Supper, Jesus washed his disciples' feet.
-Peter initially refused to let Jesus wash his feet, but when Jesus told him: "If I wash thee not, thou hast no part with me", Peter replied: "Lord, not my feet only, but also my hands and my head" (John 13:2–11).
+Peter initially refused to let Jesus wash his feet, but when Jesus told him: "If I wash thee not, thou hast no part with me", Peter replied: "Lord, not my feet only, but also my hands and my head".
 The washing of feet is often repeated in the service of worship on Maundy Thursday by some Christian denominations.

-The three Synoptic Gospels all mention that, when Jesus was arrested, one of his companions cut off the ear of a servant of the High Priest of Israel (Matthew 26:51, Mark 14:47, Luke 22:50).
-The Gospel of John also includes this event and names Peter as the swordsman and Malchus as the victim (John 18:10).
-Luke adds that Jesus touched the ear and miraculously healed it (Luke 22:49–51).
+The three synoptic gospels all mention that, when Jesus was arrested, one of his companions cut off the ear of a servant of the High Priest of Israel.
+The Gospel of John also includes this event and names Peter as the swordsman and Malchus as the victim.
+Luke adds that Jesus touched the ear and miraculously healed it.
 This healing of the servant's ear is the last of the 37 miracles attributed to Jesus in the Bible.

-Simon Peter was twice arraigned, with John, before the Sanhedrin and directly defied them (Acts 4:7–22, Acts 5:18–42).
-After receiving a vision from God that allowed for the eating of previously unclean animals, Peter takes a missionary journey to Lydda, Joppa and Caesarea (Acts 9:32–Acts 10:2), becoming instrumental in the decision to evangelise the Gentiles (Acts 10).
+Simon Peter was twice arraigned, along with John, before the Sanhedrin and directly defied them.
+Peter took a missionary journey to Lydda, Joppa, and Caesarea.
+At Joppa, Peter had a vision given to him from God which allowed the eating of previously unclean animals, leading the early believers to the decision to evangelise the Gentiles.
 Simon Peter applied the message of the vision on clean animals to the gentiles and follows his meeting with Cornelius the Centurion by claiming that "God shows no partiality".

-According to the Acts of the Apostles, Peter and John were sent from Jerusalem to Samaria (Acts 8:14).
-Peter/Cephas is mentioned briefly in the opening chapter of one of the Pauline epistles, Epistle to the Galatians, which mentions a trip by Paul the Apostle to Jerusalem where he meets Peter (Galatians 1:18).
-Peter features again in Galatians, fourteen years later, when Paul (now with Barnabas and Titus) returned to Jerusalem (Galatians 2:7–9).
-When Peter came to Antioch, Paul opposed Peter to his face "because he [Peter] was in the wrong" (Galatians 2:11).
+According to the Acts of the Apostles, Peter and John were sent from Jerusalem to Samaria.
+Peter/Cephas is mentioned briefly in the opening chapter of one of the Pauline epistles, Epistle to the Galatians, which mentions a trip by Paul the Apostle to Jerusalem where he meets Peter.
+Peter features again in Galatians, fourteen years later, when Paul (now with Barnabas and Titus) returned to Jerusalem.
+When Peter came to Antioch, Paul opposed Peter to his face "because he [Peter] was in the wrong".

-Acts 12 narrates how Peter, who was in Jerusalem, was put into prison by Agrippa I (AD 42–44), but was rescued by an angel.
-After his liberation Peter left Jerusalem to go to "another place" (Acts 12:1–18).
+Acts 12 narrates how Peter, who was in Jerusalem, was imprisoned by Herod Agrippa (reigned AD 42–44) but was rescued by an angel.
+After his liberation Peter left Jerusalem to go to "another place".
 Concerning Peter's subsequent activity there is no further connected information from the extant sources, although there are short notices of certain individual episodes of his later life.

+Peter's wife

+The synoptic gospels mention that Peter had a mother-in-law at the time he joined Jesus and that Jesus healed Peter's mother-in-law.
+However, the gospels give no information about his wife.
+Clement of Alexandria claimed that Peter's wife was executed for her faith by the Roman authorities but he did not specify any date or location.
+Another opinion states that Peter's wife was no longer alive at the time he met Jesus, so he was a widower.